HumanSignal/label-studio-ml-backend/label_studio_ml/examples/segment_anything_model/README.md

 See the following video tutorial for annotating ->

 ## Notes for AdvancedSAM:
-- Please watch the video first
+- _**Please watch the video first**_

-- For the best experience, and follow the video tutorial above and uncheck 'Auto accept annotation suggestions' when running predictions.
+For the best experience, and follow the video tutorial above and _**uncheck 'Auto accept annotation suggestions'**_ when running predictions.

-- After generating the prediction from an assortment of inputs, make sure you click the checkmark that outside of the image to finalize the region (this should either be above or below the image.
+After generating the prediction from an assortment of inputs, make sure you _**click the checkmark that is outside of the image**_ to finalize the region (this should either be above or below the image.
 Watch the video for a visual guide).
-There may be a checkmark inside the image next to a generated prediction, but do not use that one.
+- There may be a checkmark inside the image next to a generated prediction, but _do not use that one_.
 For some reason, the checkmark that is not on the image itself makes sure to clean the other input prompts used for generating the region, and only leaves the predicted region after being clicked (this is the most compatible way to use the backend.
-You may run into problems creating instances of the same class if you click the checkmark on the image and it leaves the labels used to guide the region).
+- You may run into problems creating instances of the same class if you click the checkmark on the image and it leaves the labels used to guide the region).

-- After labeling your object, select the label in the menu and select the type of brush label you would like to give it at the top of your label keys below your image.
-This allows you to change the class of your prediction.
-See the video for a better explanation.
+After labeling your object, select the label in the menu and select the type of brush label you would like to give it at the top of your label keys below your image.
+- This allows you to change the class of your prediction.
+- See the video for a better explanation.

-- Only the negative keypoints can be used for subtracting from prediction areas for the model.Positive keypoints and rectangles tell the model areas of interests to make positive predictions.
+_**Only the negative keypoints can be used for subtracting from prediction areas**_ for the model.
+Positive keypoints and rectangles tell the model areas of interests to make positive predictions.

-- Multiple keypoints may be used to provide areas for the model where predictions should be extended.
-Only one rectangle label may be used when generating a prediction as an area where the model prediction should occur/be extended.
-If you place multiple rectangle labels, the model will use the newest rectangle label along with all other keypoints when aiding the model prediction.
+Multiple keypoints may be used to provide areas for the model where predictions should be extended. _**Only one rectangle label may be used**_ when generating a prediction as an area where the model prediction should occur/be extended.
+- If you place multiple rectangle labels, the model will use the newest rectangle label along with all other keypoints when aiding the model prediction.

 ## Notes for ONNX:
 The ONNX model uses the 'orig_img_size' in `onnx_converter.py` that defines an image ratio for the ONNX model.
 Change this to the ratio of the images that you are labeling before generating the model.
 If you are labeling images of different sizes, use Advanced SAM instead, or generate a new ONNX model for different image groups with different sizes.
 If you do not adjust `orig_img_size`, and your image aspect ratios do not match what is already defined, then your predictions will be offset from the image.